IT Security Awareness Training

 Do You Need a Security Awareness Program?

 In addition to the safeguards QualityIP can implement through our Managed IT Services, we offer a robust SAT program for your staff.
 This program is designed to educate your employees about the most common ways in which hackers try to exploit people to gain access to your sensitive data and accounts.
+Using a combination of real-life examples and role-playing scenarios, we are able to help employees learn how to spot phishing emails or other hacking attempts, and then know what to do next.

 Security Training Facts: